joedono/House-of-Z/14 - City of Illusions/02 Arrival in Southspark.md

 ## Arrival
 When the party arrives, the town will be full of activity.
 Carts and people zip lining this way and that, an exhibition leaving for the Finger Peaks to start the day's mining, the market opening up for the day, etc.

 They'll be approached by an overly-happy elf named Wiesgart, who will ask for their names and business.
 He'll give off a way-too-happy vibe, but nothing too suspicious.
 He'll sweep the party up in a tour of the city.
-He'll mention the war with just as much enthusiasm as the tavern's meal of the day (seasoned pork with carrots and carmelized apples, if the party asks).
+He'll mention the war with just as much enthusiasm as the tavern's meal of the day (seasoned pork with carrots and caramelized apples, if the party asks).

 Places of Note:
 * Leaky Boulder - Tavern